 Another key consideration for websites is user experience, i.e. whether or not a site meets the user’s expectations.
 Ease of reading, button size, clickable

 contact links and mobile responsive design are all important factors these days.

-Large algorithm changes can be an opportunity to expand and equal the playing field with some of the larger industries.
+Large algorithm changes can also be an opportunity to expand and equal the playing field with some larger competitors.
 You may find though targeted blog

-posts or informative pages that you can rank well for popular keywords.
+posts or informative pages that you can rank surprisingly well for popular keywords.

 Another thing to keep in mind during broad, core updates like this is not to be too reactive.
 Google makes changes all the time and your site may actually